|Best robot vacuum||Eufy BoostIQ RoboVac 30||SEE IT||

 When you’re looking to save money on a vacuum, there are some great budget options that are available under $100.
 In this price range, we recommend a corded vacuum: you’ll get a lot more power for your cash, and that’ll make for a better vacuum experience.
 Canister vacuums, too, are a great option here: in exchange for a slightly cumbersome system, you’ll get an absolute ton of suction and storage.

 Robot vacuums will not, under normal circumstances, scratch your floors.
 They’re typically made of soft-touch plastics, which are not nearly as hard as hardwood flooring.
 The only possible risk is if some kind of scratchy debris gets caught in the wheels, but that’s true of any vacuum.

 Q: How often should you vacuum hardwood floors?

 Ideally, you should vacuum your hardwood floors about twice a week, but, look, we’d understand if that seems overwhelming.
 If you don’t have the time or desire to vacuum quite that often, look into a robot vacuum—you can set them and forget them.

 Professionals most often use super-powerful canister vacuums, but that’s just one of several steps: they’ll also mop, use cleaning solutions, and maybe even polish hardwood.
 That said, you can get by quite well with any of our recommended vacuums.
 Think of yourself as a talented amateur.

-The final word on shopping for the best vacuum for hardwood floors.
+The final word on shopping for the best vacuums for hardwood floors

 Keeping your floors clean can seem like a never-ending job.
 How, you might think, is it possible that so much dust, hair, and debris keeps finding its way to the floor?
 The best vacuums make it so much easier to keep your floors clean and allergen-free (plus free of fur if you get a pet hair vacuum).
 They might not be cheap, but you won’t regret buying one.